danpilgrim/tic-tac-toe/README.md

-# Crypto Heroes 2017 - Tic-Tac-Toe Game project by ASU's Bay Area CS students
+# Crypto Heroes 12/15/2017 - Tic-Tac-Toe Game project by #TeamASU
 (currently in progress)

 ---